ydsingh/alexa/labs/In-Skill-Purchasing/README.md

 2. Adapt your code to allow either the entitlement or the subscription to access the help content.

 3. Start diagramming a skill you could build that uses in-skill purchases.

-**Note: The developer account associated with the skill is never charged for in-skill products.**  For more details about testing skills with in-skill products, please refer to the [In-Skill Purchase Testing Guide](https://developer.amazon.com/docs/in-skill-purchase/isp-test-guide.html)

 ## License Summary